Anomaly + Forecast: Find anomalies in your data

 Training data

 Amplitude uses different default training durations for different time intervals and modes.
-In custom mode, this is configurable and is added to the chart date range.
+In custom mode, you can configure this and add it to the chart date range.

 In agile mode, Amplitude uses the following default data training durations: